readall/indiatranslator/README.md

 To use the docker image
 ```
   docker pull llearnell/indictranslate

+  alternatively you can use docker-compose

+  docker-compose --compatibility up -d
 ```

 The docker starts a translation demo server on port 7860.